Tim Hardin: Covers

-Among his successes, Tim Hardin wrote the top 40 hit "If I Were a Carpenter", covered by Bobby Darin, Bob Dylan, Bob Seger, Joan Baez, Johnny Cash, the Four Tops, Robert Plant, Small Faces, Johnny Rivers, Bert Jansch, Willie Nelson, Sheryl Crow, Dolly Parton, Joe Nichols, The Free Design, Ernest Wilson, John Holt and others.
+Among his successes, Tim Hardin wrote the top 40 hit "If I Were a Carpenter", covered by Bobby Darin, Bob Dylan, Bob Seger, Joan Baez, Johnny Cash, the Four Tops, Robert Plant, Small Faces, Johnny Rivers, Bert Jansch, Willie Nelson, Sheryl Crow, Smoke Fairies, Dolly Parton, Joe Nichols, The Free Design, Ernest Wilson, John Holt and others.

 Many artists covered his song "Reason to Believe", such as the Carpenters, Neil Young and Rod Stewart, whose version became a No. 1 hit in the UK.
 "How Can We Hang On to a Dream" has been covered by Cliff Richard, Françoise Hardy, Marianne Faithfull, Fleetwood Mac, Peter Frampton, The Nice and Echo and the Bunnymen.
 Morrissey and Nico recorded versions of "Lenny's Tune".
 Bobby Darin and Johnny Cash both charted with covers of "The Lady Came from Baltimore".
-Astrud Gilberto sang "Misty Roses", as did Colin Blunstone, and Johnny Mathis had a top 40 hit with a cover version of the song.
+Astrud Gilberto sang "Misty Roses", as did Cilla Black and Colin Blunstone.
+Additionally, Johnny Mathis had a top 40 hit with a cover version of the song.

-Rick Nelson covered "Lady Came From Baltimore" on his 1969 live album, "In Concert at The Troubadour,1969".
+Rick Nelson covered "Lady Came From Baltimore" on his 1969 live album, "In Concert at The Troubadour,1969", as did Joan Baez on her 1967 album, Joan, and Scott Walker on his debut solo album, Scott.